zhm86/ogg-winmm/README.md

 # ogg-winmm CD Audio Emulator

-This project (originally by Hifi) uses .ogg music files on the disk to emulate CD tracks, replacing the need otohave a CD in the drive to play music in certain games.
+This project (originally by Hifi) uses .ogg music files on the disk to emulate CD tracks, replacing the need to have a CD in the drive to play music in certain games.
 Good Old Games uses a modified version for several of their games.

-It has gone unmaintained, so I took it upon myself to solve a couple issues, namely making it work on Windows 10.
+It has gone unmaintained, so I (bangstk) took it upon myself to solve a couple issues, namely making it work on Windows 10.
 Good Old Games has fixed their own version, but it's not as useful without the source available, so I fixed it myself as well.

+I (The Uploader) could not build it with MSYS, and I needed to fix a particular game (Wipeout 2097), so I took the sources and made it build with MSVC 14.1 through VS 2017.

+If you need this fork for another game, remove the specific Wipeout 2097 fix first in mciSendCommandA.

 BUILDING:

-By default the makefile looks in a "libs\include" subdirectory for "ogg" and "vorbis" dependencies.

-Run "make" in the folder to build winmm.dll.
-Copy it into the same folder as the executable of the game you want to emulate CD music for.
+Open winmmOgg.sln with Visual Studio 2015 or 2017.

+Run Build -> Build Solution (or Ctrl-Shift-B).

+You need to have the Windows 8.1 SDK and headers installed for the build to succeed.

 USAGE: